KTH/kopps-public-react-web/README.md

 to you .env file

-### If your application is going to be proxied
+### Path

-If your application is going to be proxied on www.kth.se/your-path make sure you set the following paths and properties.
+If your application is going to be proxied on www.kth.se/your-path make sure you make the following configuration

+#### SERVICE_PUBLISH

-1. Set a new value in your `.env`-file for SERVICE_PUBLISH e.g
+Set a new value in your `.env`-file for SERVICE_PUBLISH e.g

 ```
 SERVICE_PUBLISH=/your-path
 ```

-### URL Path

-If you want another path for your app i.e localhost:3000/myApp you need to change the public path for Parcel.
+More info, see `config/commonSettings.js`

+#### Setup Parcel

+Parcel needs a correct path when generating URLs.

 Look at the build scripts in package.json

 You need to change **/node** on both these lines.
 This is the path for the application.